5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 ### Manual Method
 Obviously, we need to avoid changing data of existing Platforms.xml files created by other users.
 Because it would destroy the Layout for other users, if the Source Code would get synced with the AppleALC repo.
 Instead, we need to create a new one for our Layout-ID with our own routing, so do the following:

 - In Finder, navigate to the "Resources" folder for your Codec.
-(For me, it's `AppleALC/Resources/ALC269`)
+For me, it's `AppleALC/Resources/ALC269`.
 - Select the `Platforms.xml` of the Layout-ID you are currently using (the number is identical).
 Since I am using ALC Layout-ID 18, I use Platforms18.xml.
 - Duplicate the file (⌘+D)
 - Change the name to the Layout-ID you chose (For me Platforms39.xml)